tomwechsler/Active_Directory_Advanced_Threat_Hunting/Different_hunting_methods/In-depth_investigation_active_directory.md

 > **Note: The ADRecon tool is provided by Prashant Mahajan (@prashant3535), thanks for that!**
 https://github.com/adrecon/ADRecon

 Download the tool, the easiest way is to save the .zip file right away.

-Attention: The download may cause the anti-malware to react.
+> Note: **Attention: It is possible that the antimalware program reacts during the download**

 <img src="/Different_hunting_methods/Images/adrecon_5.png" alt="Download">